 Honey blocks also work perfectly alongside slime blocks to create machines that, thanks to their mixed materials, can bypass the usual 12 block push limit of pistons.
 You can find a showcase of honey-based creations at the Minecraft blog.
 For more cool things you can build in Minecraft, see our guide to the best Minecraft builds.

 That’s everything we know about honey blocks in Minecraft.
 These blocks feature in the Java Edition and Bedrock Edition of Minecraft.
-If you’re looking for the best Minecraft seeds to compliment your honey builds, or experiment with your honey in some Minecraft mods, we’ve got you covered.
+If you’re looking for the best Minecraft seeds to compliment your honey builds, experiment with your honey in some Minecraft mods, or show off to your beehive with a swanky set of netherite armour, we’ve got you covered.